 You may be familiar with tags from blogs or sites like del.icio.us.
 Tags are a way of labeling information without having to rely on a rigid hierarchical structure.
 Unlike categories, you can give a headline/entry multiple tags.
 In many ways, org-mode offers the best of both worlds: the hierarchical organization of an outline and the impromptu labeling of tags.

 The syntax for searching tags via the agenda is quite simple.
-For instance, you could create targeted agenda search for all items tagged "richard" and "urgent".
+For instance, you could create a targeted agenda search for all items tagged "Richard" and "urgent".

 You can also use sparse view searches to display all tags within a particular org-file.

 If you find yourself commonly using certain tags, you can create a